-This customer information is intended solely as a source of non-binding information and neither constitutes an offer nor a request for proposals nor a recommendation for the purchase or sale of financial instruments.
-This customer information does neither replace the professional advice provided by your customer adviser that its customised to your individual circumstances and knowledge nor the professional advice provided by a legal counsel or tax adviser.
+This client information is intended solely as a source of non-binding information and neither constitutes an offer nor a request for proposals nor a recommendation for the purchase or sale of financial instruments.
+This client information does neither replace the professional advice provided by your client adviser that its customised to your individual circumstances and knowledge nor the professional advice provided by a legal counsel or tax adviser.

 Errors and misprints excepted.
-Last update: October 2021
+Last update: January 2024